-170 Requirements
+Requirements

-171 Multiple data gap requirements are relevant to the definition of monitoring networks for 172 sustainability indicators.
-Per 23 CCR 354.38 ("Assessment and Improvement of 173 Monitoring Network"):
+Multiple data gap requirements are relevant to the definition of monitoring networks for sustainability indicators.
+Per 23 CCR 354.38 ("Assessment and Improvement of Monitoring Network"):

-- (a) Each Agency shall review the monitoring network and include an evaluation in the Plan and each five-year assessment, including a determination of uncertainty and whether there are data gaps that could affect the ability of the Plan to achieve the sustainability goal for the basin. - (b) Each Agency shall identify data gaps wherever the basin does not contain a sufficient number of monitoring sites, does not monitor sites at a sufficient frequency, or utilizes monitoring sites that are unreliable, including those that do not satisfy minimum standards of the monitoring network adopted by the Agency - 182 (c) If the monitoring network contains data gaps, the plan shall include a description 183 of the following: - a.
-The location and reason for data gaps in the monitoring network - b.
-Local issues and circumstances that prevent monitoring
+- (a) Each Agency shall review the monitoring network and include an evaluation in the Plan and each five-year assessment, including a determination of uncertainty and whether there are data gaps that could affect the ability of the Plan to achieve the sustainability goal for the basin. - (b) Each Agency shall identify data gaps wherever the basin does not contain a sufficient number of monitoring sites, does not monitor sites at a sufficient frequency, or utilizes monitoring sites that are unreliable, including those that do not satisfy minimum standards of the monitoring network adopted by the Agency

-- (d) Each Agency shall describe steps that will be taken to fill the data gaps before the next five-year assessment, including the location and purpose of newly added or installed monitoring sites. - 189 The following discussion summarized the identified data gaps, description, and strategy 190 to fill the identified data gaps. - 191
+- (c) If the monitoring network contains data gaps, the plan shall include a description of the following: - i.
+The location and reason for data gaps in the monitoring network - ii.
+Local issues and circumstances that prevent monitoring - (d) Each Agency shall describe steps that will be taken to fill the data gaps before the next fiveyear assessment, including the location and purpose of newly added or installed monitoring sites.

+The following discussion summarizes the identified data gaps, description, and strategy to fill the identified data gaps.

-192 Groundwater Level and Storage Monitoring Network
+Groundwater Level and Storage Monitoring Network

+Data gaps in the groundwater level monitoring network are discussed in Section 3.3:

+- Near surface water bodies (Meiss Lake and streams, particularly Butte Creek and Prather Creek)

+- Potential groundwater dependent ecosystems

-- Data gaps in the groundwater level monitoring network are discussed in Section 3.3.1.2and Table 1.2: - Near surface water bodies (Meiss Lake and streams, particularly Butte Creek and Prather Creek). - 197 Sam's Neck - 198 Butte Valley National Grassland - 199 Butte Valley Wildlife Area - Wells adjacent to the Basin in areas of interest, such as the Butte Creek diversion. - The above spatial data gaps prevent completion of the groundwater dependent ecosystem (GDE) analysis, analysis of interconnected surface waters, and limits the analysis of Basin inflows and outflows for the Butte Valley Integrated Hydrogeologic Model (BVIHM).
-The GSA is seeking funding to install new monitoring wells. - Additionally, continuous groundwater level measurements would enable better monitoring of SMC compliance so PMAs can be initiated effectively in a timely manner.
+- Potential interconnected surface water

+- Sam's Neck

+- Butte Valley National Grassland

+- Butte Valley Wildlife Area

+- Wells within the Watershed in areas of interest, such as the Butte Creek diversion

+The above spatial data gaps prevent completion of the groundwater dependent ecosystem (GDE) analysis, analysis of interconnected surface waters, and limits the analysis of Basin inflows and outflows for the Butte Valley Integrated Hydrogeologic Model (BVIHM).
+The GSA is seeking funding to install new monitoring wells.

+Additionally, continuous groundwater level measurements would enable better monitoring of SMC compliance so PMAs can be initiated effectively in a timely manner.
 The GSA has begun the process of filling data gaps though voluntary continuous groundwater level metering (shown in Chapter 3 - Figure 1).
-Additional metering is needed. - 209
+Additional metering is needed.

-210 Groundwater Quality Monitoring Network
+Groundwater Quality Monitoring Network